Admissions to San Jose Prep

 Thank you for considering San Jose Prep for the educational needs of your family.
 Our goal is to ensure students are college and career ready.
 We are committed to getting to know each student and look forward to building personal relationships so that we can foster individual strengths and abilities.

 If you would like additional information about our school, please join us for one of our live online information sessions or one of our school tours.
 Information about these can be found here: https://www.sanjoseprep.org/school-choice/

 -The Administration, Faculty, and Staff

-San Jose Schools are publicly funded Jacksonville charter schools.
+San Jose Prep is a publicly funded Jacksonville charter school.
 There is no tuition charged to attend a charter school.
-Charter schools are funded based on the per student allocation provide by each state or district.
+Charter schools are funded based on the per-student allocation provide by each state or district.
 On occasion we may ask for parents to contribute money to cover the cost of field trips or a unique classroom experience.

 Not necessarily.
-In the event that the demand exceeds the seats available, San Jose Schools will conduct a random lottery to determine who is able to enroll.
+In the event that the demand exceeds the seats available, San Jose Prep will conduct a random lottery to determine who is able to enroll.

 Florida law requires charter schools to admit students via a random selection process or lottery when the number of applications exceeds capacity.
 Enrollment is open on a first come, first-serve basis, until the number of applications exceeds the capacity of the program, class, grade level or building.
 Once capacity has been reached, students wishing to enroll will be subject to a lottery selection per Florida Statutes.
 Prior to conducting a lottery, enrollment preference may be given to: